Sweets from the Indian subcontinent: Chikki

 Chikki is a ready-to-eat solid, brittle sweet generally made from casting a mix of dry nuts and hot jaggery syrup.
 Peanuts and jaggery mix are most common.
 Other than almonds, cashews, walnuts, sesame and other seeds, varieties of chikki are also prepared from puffed or roasted Bengal gram, puffed rice, beaten rice, puffed seasonal grains, and regional produce such as Khobara (desiccated coconut).
 Like many Indian sweets, Chikki is typically a high protein delicacy.

 Chomchom

 Chomchom is a traditional Bengali sweet, prepared from flattened paneer (a form of curdled milk solids, cheese) sweetened in syrup.

-Gajrela
+Gajar Pak or Gajrela

-Gajrela, also called Gajar halwa, is a seasonal pudding-like sweet made from carrots.
-It is popular in the Punjab regions of India, the agricultural belt of North India, and now common in many parts of the Indian subcontinent.
+Gajar Pak, also called Gajrela, is a seasonal pudding-like sweet made from carrots.
+It is popular in the North India.
 It is made by slowly cooking shredded carrots with ghee, concentrated and caramelized milk, mawa (khoya) and sugar; it is often served with a garnish of aromatic spices, almonds, cashews or pistachios.
 The recipes vary by region.
-Gajrela may be cooked without ghee and can include cheese or other milk solids for a sophisticated mix of flavors.
+Gajrela may be cooked without ghee and can include cottage cheese or other milk solids for a sophisticated mix of flavors.
 It is common in Indian and Pakistani restaurants and is a seasonal street and cafe food served during the post-monsoon season through to spring festive celebrations.